ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 * *c_array_length_in_arg*: The argument or return value is an array whose length is passed in another argument.
 The value is the index of that argument (for methods index 0 is the first explicit argument).
-For *<arg>* nodes the value can also be two integers separated by a comma, in those cases the first value is the argument that contains the array length that should be passed to the function while the second value the argument that contains the usuable length of the array when the function returns.
+For *<arg>* nodes the value can also be two integers separated by a comma, in those cases the first value is the argument that contains the array length that should be passed to the function while the second value the argument that contains the usable length of the array when the function returns.

 .. _`BridgeSupport(5)`: https://www.manpagez.com/man/5/BridgeSupport/